equinor/webviz-subsurface-components/src/lib/components/LeafletMap/README.md

 <br>

 #### 🏔 Hillshading
-Hillshading is a shader that generates elevation and senes of relief to images.
+Hillshading is a shader that generates elevation and sense of relief to images.
 It can be enabled the following way:
 ```javascript
 {
     "shader": {